mrkaleArduinoLib/gbj_twowire/README.md

 - Library respects two-wire buffer length (32 byte) at communication on the bus by paging, so that it splits long byte streams into separate transactions.
 - Library implements extended error handling.
 - Library provides some general system methods implemented differently for various platforms, especially for ones with hardware two-wire bus implementation (Arduino, Particle - Photon, Electron...) and for ones with software (bit-banged) defined two-wire bus (Espressif - ESP8266, ESP32).
-- Library initiates the two-wire bus at default speed (serial clock) **100 kHz**, but bus speed can be change dynamically.
+- Library initiates the two-wire bus at default speed (serial clock) **100 kHz** and with generating stop condition after every end of transmission or data request, but they can be changed dynamically.
-- It is expected, that initialization of a device and setting its parameters is provided in a subclass inherited from the class defined in this library in the method `begin`, which is not defined in the library.
+- It is expected, that initialization of a device and setting its parameters is provided in a subclass inherited from the class defined in that library in the method `begin`.
 - Library does not use the built-in function `delay()` at waiting for some actions, e.g., waking up sensor from power down mode, but instead of it uses the own implementation of the `wait()` function based on system `millis()` function.
 - Library allows address range 0x00 ~ 0x7F.
 - Library utilizes the general call on the two-wire bus as well.